List of Shortland Street characters introduced in 1993: Alex McKenna

+Storylines

 Alex arrived in early 1993 and instantly got under the skin of estranged husband - Michael McKenna (Paul Gittins).
-Alex had a brief fling with 16-year-old Stuart Neilson (Martin Henderson) but fell back in love with Michael and the two renewed their vows.
-She purchased "Kennedys" bar and whilst managing it, had a brief affair with Greg Feeney (Tim Balme).
-Sensing Michael was also having an affair, Alex had plastic surgery and as a result of a forged prescription, fell into a coma.
+Alex had a brief fling with 17-year-old Stuart Neilson (Martin Henderson) but fell back in love with Michael and the two renewed their vows.
+In 1994 she purchased "Kennedys" bar and whilst managing it, had a brief affair with Greg Feeney (Tim Balme).
+Sensing Michael was also having an affair, Alex pressures Michael to give her plastic surgery as a birthday present, and as a result of a forged prescription interacting with the anaesthetic, fell into a coma.
 Michael was accused of trying to murder his wife but their daughter - Rachel (Angela Bloomfield) unveiled the truth.
+Alex awoke from the coma, and went on a Caribbean cruise with Michael to recover.
+However it was soon revealed that Alex had been left with some brain damage that resulted in her struggling to maintain her emotions and make logical decisions during peak times of stress.
+Returning to work, she partnered with Sam Aleni (Rene Naufahu) to have Kennedys operate as the nightclub “Insomnia” after dinner service.
+Worried about people getting into the club without paying the cover charge, Alex decided to padlock the fire escape from the outside.
+When a fire occurs in the club, the padlocked exit nearly kills many attendees.
+Alex was blackmailed over the fire and the stress resulted in Michael having Alex committed to a psychiatric clinic.
+Alex leaves Michael due to his lack of support and belief in her, however the pair reconciled after Michael has a heart attack at Christmas time.

-The couple went on holiday but Alex suffered a nervous breakdown and upon their return, the two left Ferndale for the country side.
+The couple left Ferndale for the country side in 1995.
 However Alex returned the following year and announced the marriage was over.
 She continued to run the bar and took up with the much younger - Cameron Scott (Glen Drake).
 However they broke up and Alex gave the bar to Rachel so that she could attempt a reconciliation with Michael.

 Two years later, Michael reported to Rachel that Alex had died whilst overseas from illness.
 In 2002 Rachel was shocked when Alex returned to her life and revealed she had faked her death in a ploy to escape her family.
 However it soon turned out Alex wanted Rachel's boyfriend - Chris' (Michael Galvin) money to create a new identity and she was sent packing.
 In both 2009 and 2011 it was stated that Alex had died.